📜Shell Scripting Basic to Advanced

 The script uses a

-loop to iterate through the numbers from 1 to 10.((i=1; i<=10; i++))
+forloop to iterate through the numbers from 1 to 10.((i=1; i<=10; i++))sets up the loop with an initialization (i=1), a condition (i<=10), and an increment (i++).Inside the loop,

 Here's the output when you run the script: